 The overlap is more extraordinary than the difference.

-If you ask the folks at Inanimate Alice, one of the pioneering examples of the form, there is new player on stage—and one with critical edu-potential: transmedia.
+If you ask the folks at Inanimate Alice, one of the pioneering examples of the form, there is a new player on stage—and one with critical edu-potential: transmedia.

-The definition of transmedia is a narrative that extends beyond multiple media forms that also plays to the strength those forms.
+The definition of transmedia is a narrative that extends beyond multiple media forms that also plays to the strength of those forms.
 It may or may not be interactive.
 This makes it possible to have interactive video game portions of a narrative married to prose-rich novellas combined with smart use of specific social media platforms, all collaborating strategically to tell a compelling story while offering the potential for innovative use of crowdsourcing and audience engagement.

 Transmedia Defining Characteristics